laksh-ms/TCL-script/README.md

   ![FormattingSynthesizedNetlist](https://github.com/laksh-ms/TCL-script/assets/109785515/1f9f577b-4fff-4a49-91de-9ecad6c6c17a)
   ![FormattedNetlist](https://github.com/laksh-ms/TCL-script/assets/109785515/a59c41f8-6a41-4e61-a810-f356c9000974)

-- Creating Opentimer readable format using procs (num of threads, early lib, late lib, reading verilog)
+- Creating Opentimer readable format using procs for setting num of threads, early lib, late lib, reading verilog in .conf file

-- Creating Opentimer readable format using read sdc proc
+- Creating Opentimer readable format(.timing) using read sdc proc (Formatting Opentimer readable format for clocks, input, output and load constraints  and of course the buses )

+- Since routing is not yet done, enable the prelayout timing variable so that the wire load parasitics is omitted i.e. set load parasitic value to 0.

+-  openMSP430.conf and openMSP430.timing files are fed to OpenTimer tool for STA
--
+-  Final Results

+# Conclusion
+Successful TCL scripting was used to Automate the process of pre-layout Synthesis and Static Timing analysis.